varsha1709/varsha1709/README.md

 - 👋 Hi, I’m @varsha1709
-- 👀 I’m interested in Frontend , Programming using C,C++
+- 👀 I’m interested in Web Development, Machine Learning and Programming using C++.
-- 🌱 I’m currently learning Javascript and C++
+- 🌱 I’m currently learning Javascript and C++ and Python
-- 💞️ I’m looking to collaborate on Web Development Projects
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me varsha1709v@gmail.com

 <!---